Berenberg Bank Analysts Give SGL Carbon (ETR:SGL) a €8.50 Price Target

-Berenberg Bank set a €8.50 ($8.67) target price on SGL Carbon (ETR:SGL – Get Rating) in a report published on Thursday morning, Borsen Zeitung reports.
+Berenberg Bank set a €8.50 ($8.67) price objective on SGL Carbon (ETR:SGL – Get Rating) in a report released on Thursday morning, Borsen Zeitung reports.

 SGL Carbon Price Performance